okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/scim/test-instance.md

      1. After removing all the mappings for the attributes that you want to delete, click **Go to Profile Editor**.

-     1. In the Profile Editor, delete all the corresponding attributes from the mapping: click **X** next to the attribute, and then click **Delete Attribute** to confirm.
+     1. In the Profile Editor, delete all the corresponding attributes from the mapping by clicking **X** next to the attribute and then **Delete Attribute** to confirm.

         Repeat this step for all the attributes that you want to delete.